epegzz/CoderLayout/README.md

 4. Add "CoderLayout" as input source in the Keyboard settings dialog

+5. The layout uses the F-keys.
+Make sure to disable the key bindings for F14/F15 which by default control the display brightness.

 ## App Configuration

 ### Navigation Layer Plus (M1 + Space)